 Families are entitled to help from a Services Coordinator up to the time of the evaluation, and after the evaluation if the child is verified as having a disability.
-The family also may choose not to use the help of a Services Coordinator.
-In that case, the child's services will be coordinated by the family and the local school district.

 What services are provided?

 The Early Development Network provides family-centered services, based on the special needs of each child and family.
 Services that may be provided to children and families include, but aren't limited to: